Ryotess/-Project-DeepLearning-Stroke_Prediction/README.md

 # -Project-DeepLearning-Stroke_Prediction
-In this project, I combined some previous researchs and modeling(Statistics, ML and DL models) to predict whether patients will get stroke and made some suggestions for the future work.
+In this project, I combined some previous researches and modeling(Statistics, ML and DL models) to predict whether patients will get stroke and made some suggestions for the future work.

 You can check the files in branch 'master', there are report, sildes and code(ipynb).